skytap/course-manager-examples/script-templates/node/README.md

-# Node Script Template TBD UPDATE ME!!!
+# Node.js Script Template

-This is a code template that can be used as a starting point for developing a Course Manager Script in Ruby.
+This is a code template that can be used as a starting point for developing a Course Manager Script in Node.js.

 ## Requirements

 This template and the supporting scripts should work on Linux and macOS.

-In addition, building a script from this template requires Docker Desktop, Podman or a similar utility to run containers.
+Building a script from this template requires Docker Desktop, Podman or a similar utility to run containers.
 The `docker` or `podman` utility should be on your system path.

+Access to the Course Manager API is required to build and publish packages to Course Manager.
+Before getting started, login as an administrator to Course Manager, access Admin menu > API keys, and create a new API key/secret pair to use.
+If you do not see this menu option, please contact Skytap Support to have API access enabled for your account.

+Scripts developed from this template require **Course Manager Script Host v10 or higher** for full compatibility.

 ## Using This Template

 * Make a copy of this directory structure and rename the directory to your desired script name.
-* Add any gems required by your script to `Gemfile`.
-Gems will be built in a Linux container to ensure the architecture matches the runtime environment of the Script Host.
+* Add any Node packages required by your script to `package.json` using `npm install <package-name> --save`.
+Packages will be built in a Linux container to ensure the architecture matches the runtime environment of the Script Host.
-* `script.rb` is the entry point for the script.
+* `script.js` is the entry point for the script.
 Feel free to put all your code logic here.
 * You can add additional files to the script as well.
-For example, if you'd like to break your Ruby code into multiple files or include non-gem libraries, that code can be placed in the `lib` directory and included into `script.rb` using `require_relative`.
+For example, if you'd like to break your code into multiple files or include non-gem libraries, that code can be placed in the `lib` directory and included into `script.js` using `require`.
 * To test running your script, run the `utils/run` command.
 This will run your code in a Linux container to match the runtime environment of the Script Host.
-* To package your script into the ZIP format required by Course Manager, use the `utils/package` command.
-The resulting ZIP file will be placed in the `out/` subdirectory and can be uploaded directly to your course.
+* To publish your script to Course Manager, run `utils/publish`.
+This will build the dependencies, create a ZIP package, and push it to your Course Manager course.
+Upon first run, you will be prompted for the necessary details, which will be saved in a ` .publish.yml` file for subsequent runs.

 ## Accessing Metadata & Control Endpoint From Your Script